 - PMI ACP Study guide, as we already mentioned earlier, is like a life line or rudder to steer your way to the credential.
 Therefore, it should also have resources that help you prepare for the PMI ACP Exam

-- Check if the PMI ACP Study guide includes flash cards and cheat sheets that are handy for the exam preparation
+- Check if the PMI ACP Study guide includes flash cards and cheat sheets that are handy for the PMI ACP exam prep

 - Does the PMI ACP Study guide have PMI ACP sample exam questions at the end of each domain?
 These are a great way to assess your understanding in an agile way.